1 What Pangolin Does

 - Tell Pangolin

-Systemd (/etc/pangolin/config.toml
+Systemd (/etc/pangolin/config.toml):

 - Restart Pangolin and re-enable Funnel:

-, Pangolin now issues its own Let’s Encrypt cert without interference.
+Because Coolify’s cert (*.example.com) cannot match *.edge.example.com, Pangolin now issues its own Let’s Encrypt cert without interference.

 Final Result

-, each with its own validated TLS certificate and zero overlap.
+Coolify continues to serve all apps under *.example.com, while Pangolin securely fronts internal tools at *.pangolin.edge.example.com, each with its own validated TLS certificate and zero overlap.